-2012 versus 2011: A lower level of natural catastrophe and weather-related losses in 2012 was the primary driver of the 20.0 point reduction in our current accident year loss ratio, though the ratios for both years were significantly impacted by natural catastrophe events.

-The most significant catastrophe event of 2012 was Storm Sandy, which made landfall as a post-tropical cyclone with hurricane-force winds near Atlantic City, New Jersey on October 29th.
-Storm Sandy impacted numerous U.S. states, with particularly severe wind, flooding and storm surge damage in New Jersey and New York.
-We recognized estimated pre-tax net losses (net of related reinstatement premiums) of \$331 million in relation to this event, with approximately half of this amount recognized in each of our insurance and reinsurance segments.
-In addition, during 2012 we recognized pre-tax net losses of \$37 million in relation to the impact of severe drought conditions on U.S. crops and an aggregate \$68 million (net of related reinstatement premiums) for first and second quarter U.S. weather events and Hurricane Isaac.
+2013 versus 2012: A lower level of natural catastrophe and weather-related losses in 2013 was the primary driver of the 5.0 point reduction in our current accident year loss ratio.
+2013 includes \$198 million (net of reinstatement premiums) or 5.4 points of aggregate pre-tax net losses related to worldwide natural catastrophe and weather-related events.
+These natural catastrophe and weather-related losses impacted both our segments, with the insurance segment reporting \$93 million of pre-tax net losses (including reinstatement premiums) and reinsurance segment incurring pre-tax net losses of \$105 million (net of reinstatement premiums).
+Comparatively, 2012 includes \$436 million (net of reinstatements) or 12.7 points of natural catastrophe and weather-related losses.
+The most significant natural catastrophe event of 2012 was Storm Sandy with pre-tax net losses (net of reinstatement premiums) of \$331 million, with approximately half of this amount recognized in each of our insurance and reinsurance segments.
+In addition, during 2012 we recognized pre-tax net losses of \$37 million in relation to the impact of severe drought conditions on U.S. crops and an aggregate \$68 million (net of reinstatement premiums) for first and second quarter U.S. weather events and Hurricane Isaac.
 While the crop-related losses were exclusive to our reinsurance segment, the other events impacted both of our segments.